kfpo/Cyberpunk-Modding-Docs/for-mod-creators/modding-guides/textures-and-luts/creating-a-lut-from-scratch/README.md

 After you have used your preferred method, you need to apply gamma correction.
 If you do not do this, you end up with incorrect gamma, which can mainly be seen on skin tones.

-For the ACES method, you need to add another Color Space Transform node, with input color space and gamma of sRGB, with the output color space of sRGB but output gamma of linear.
+For the __ACES__ method, you need to add another Color Space Transform node, with input color space and gamma of sRGB, with the output color space of sRGB but output gamma of linear.

 <figure><img src="../../../../.gitbook/assets/image (6) (1).png" alt=""><figcaption><p>ACES method after gamma correction.</p></figcaption></figure>

-For both ARRI methods, nearly the exact same steps are taken as the ACES method, but, instead of sRGB input color space and gamma, we use an input color space of Rec.709, but input gamma of Gamma 2.4.
+For both __ARRI__ methods, nearly the exact same steps are taken as the __ACES__ method, but, instead of sRGB input color space and gamma, we use an input color space of Rec.709, but input gamma of Gamma 2.4.
 Keep the output color space at sRGB and output gamma at linear.

 <figure><img src="../../../../.gitbook/assets/image (45).png" alt=""><figcaption><p>LogC4 after gamma correction.</p></figcaption></figure>

-For the Resolve Color Managed method, simply change the output gamma in the color space transform to linear, but turn on Apply Forward OOTF.
+For the __Resolve Color Managed__ method, simply change the output gamma in the color space transform to linear, but turn on Apply Forward OOTF.

 <figure><img src="../../../../.gitbook/assets/image (84).png" alt=""><figcaption><p>Gamma corrected RCM method.</p></figcaption></figure>

 This is the final stage.
-We now just need to output to an image, and use the right format.
-To do this, use a Resolve FX Transform>Transform node (not any other transform node) and switch on "Flip Vertical" to correctly output.
+Add another node - "Add Tool" -> "Resolve FX Transform -> "Transform" (not any other transform node) and switch on "Flip Vertical" on the right pane for correct output.

 Right click on the LUT picture and save your image as a TGA or PNG file.